dhhepting/dhhepting.github.io/teaching/groupwork.md

 The points allocated to each group member are summed.
 The point total for each group member is divided by the largest total, to give a rating between 0.5 and 1 (any rating that is calculated to be less than 0.5 is set to 0.5).

-The group member who was allocated the most points will receive a rating of 1, which means 100% of the earned mark for the group assignment.
-If all group members have the same point total, all will receive 100% of the earned mark for the group assignment.
+The group member who was allocated the most points should receive a rating of 1, which means 100% of the earned mark for the group assignment.
+If all group members have the same point total, all should receive 100% of the earned mark for the group assignment.
 The lowest rating allowed is 0.5 and that means the group member should receive 50% of the earned mark for the group assignment.

 The ratings are suggestions to me and information to you about your involvement in your group.